France 15 min

 To legally employ workers in France, companies must either establish their own legal entity in the country or use the services of an EOR such as Remote, that has their own entities in the country where they operate.

-Companies should also be familiar with French labor laws such as employee protection and privacy regulations, minimum wage requirements, vacation entitlements, and social security contribution obligations.
+Companies should also be familiar with French labor laws such as employee protection and privacy regulations, minimum wage requirements, vacation time, and social security contribution obligations.
 From filing taxes following local tax practices to offering appropriate benefits packages for their staff members based on the country’s national legislation, the employer needs to ensure ongoing compliance through every step of the employment journey.

 By using Remote's services, clients have access to streamlined hiring processes, automatic compliance checks, and extensive legal counsel — all designed to maximize efficiency while staying up-to-date with the latest developments in labor law compliance throughout France.